 The EU project eNOTICE aims to build a dynamic, functional and sustainable pan European network of CBRN training centres, testing and demonstration sites (CBRN TC) strengthening capacity building in training and users-driven innovation and research, based on well-identified needs.

-The principal objective of ANYWHERE is to enable society as a whole and the main civil protection agencies to respond more rapidly than today to extreme climate and weather events, and to better cope with the high social, environmental and economic impacts related to these extremes.
+The principal objective of the EU project ANYWHERE is to enable society as a whole and the main civil protection agencies to respond more rapidly than today to extreme climate and weather events, and to better cope with the high social, environmental and economic impacts related to these extremes.

 The EU project TOXI-triage explores integrated and adaptive measures to toxic emergencies for rapid triage.
 A roadmap from causalty to patient to survivor will be engineered.

-Semantic models and taxonomies build a bridge to SecInCoRe that envisages a pan-European inventory of relevant information and the dynamic and secure cloud based provision of this inventory.
+Semantic models and taxonomies build a bridge to the EU project SecInCoRe that envisages a pan-European inventory of relevant information and the dynamic and secure cloud based provision of this inventory.

 The BMBF-funded project Interkom aims to invigorate the safety situation of people in urban agglomeration and to stabilise these regions in a crisis situation.
 The communication between authorities and the population.